 Americans are coming around to root canals, and it’s a good thing, too, because this unfairly maligned procedure is a great way to take a highly damaged and painful infected tooth and turn it back into a productive member of your smile.
 A root canal is a very successful procedure–the success rate is 95% or more, depending on how experienced your dentist is–but sometimes it doesn’t work and you have a tooth that is still infected.

-If this is the case, you may be given the choice between a corrective root canal and a dental implant.
+If this is the case, you will have to choose between a second root canal vs an implant.
 Which is best?

 Causes of Failed Root Canals

 Whether a second root canal is better than a dental implant depends on why your root canal failed in the first place.
 If, for example, it failed because the tooth root was broken in the procedure, then your tooth can’t be restored with a root canal and you have no option but to get an extraction and dental implant.

 On the other hand, some common reasons for root canal failure can be corrected relatively easily.
 If your dentist just didn’t completely clean out the tooth, especially if there was a root that was missed, a second root canal can be expected to be successful.

 Some of the most common causes of failed root canals include:

 Undetected Canal Branches

 Some teeth have as many as four canals and can hide behind others without your dentists knowing.
 If these undetected canal branches don’t receive treatment, it can cause your root canal to fail.

 If there’s an obstruction in your teeth such as a filling or another tooth that prevents your dentist from performing the procedure completely, it can result in a failed root canal.
 If they can’t successfully reach and thoroughly clean the canal of your tooth, your root canal will fail.